ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A look at the reasons for switching between Apple and other devices, and why I always end up back using Apple.</blockquote>

 <h3>3.
-Test smarter, not harder: new testing strategies documentation - <a href="https://medium.com/androiddevelopers/test-smarter-not-harder-new-testing-strategies-documentation-255973814ae3" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Writing Clean Jetpack Compose - <a href="https://medium.com/simform-engineering/the-ultimate-guide-to-writing-clean-jetpack-compose-254db92cb4df" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Android Developers`**
+✍️ **posted by `Simform Engineering`**

-<blockquote>A significant update to our official documentation on testing strategies will help you create more robust apps across form factors.</blockquote>
+<blockquote>A Step-by-Step Approach to Crafting Elegant and Maintainable Compose</blockquote>

 <h3>4.
-Developing Android Widgets with Flutter - <a href="https://medium.com/@lucas.buchalla.sesti/developing-android-widgets-with-flutter-5ace7abad501" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Journey from Google’s Guide to App Architecture to Clean Architecture - <a href="https://medium.com/@motefa1/my-journey-from-googles-guide-to-app-architecture-to-clean-architecture-3d2ff606efd4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Buchalla Sesti`**
+✍️ **posted by `Mohamed Atef`**

-<blockquote>Enhancing User Experience with Custom Home Screen Widgets</blockquote>
+<blockquote>As an Android engineer, what do you prefer for your app’s architecture: Google’s Guide to App Architecture or Clean Architecture?</blockquote>

 <h3>5.
 Compilers are better than humans - <a href="https://medium.com/@joostklitsie/compilers-are-better-than-humans-216e84e2dda4" target="_blank" rel="noopener noreferrer">link</a></h3>